kcrary/istari/docs/type-theory.md

 P. Panangaden, J.T.
 Sasaki, and S.F.
 Smith. *Implementing Mathematics with the Nuprl Proof Development System.* Prentice-Hall, 1986.

+[2] Robert L Constable and Scott Fraser Smith.
+Partial Objects in Constructive Type Theory.
+In *Second IEEE Symposium on Logic in Computer Science*.
+1984.

+[3] Karl Crary. *Type-Theoretic Methodology for Practical Programming Languages*.
+Ph.D. dissertation, Cornell University, 1998.

-[2] Per Martin-L&ouml;f.
+[4] Per Martin-L&ouml;f.
 Constructive mathematics and computer programming.
 In *Sixth International Congress of Logic Methodology and Philosophy of Science,* volume 104 of *Studies in Logic and the Foundations of Mathematics*.
 North-Holland, 1982.

-[3] Fran&ccedil;ois Pottier.
+[5] Fran&ccedil;ois Pottier.
 A Typed Store-Passing Translation for General References.
 In *Thirty-Eighth Symposium on Principles of Programming Languages,* 1996.

+[6] Scott Fraser Smith. *Partial Objects in Type Theory*.
+Ph.D. dissertation, Cornell University.
+1989.